ALBERTA

 A NWMP patrol post was located here in 1888.
 Located at Barracks Square, bounded by Stafford Drive, 6th Ave., 4th Ave., and 11th Street South.
 A marker is located next to the City Hall at 4th Ave.
 South.
 The former Mess Hall is the only remaining original structure, relocated to 1708 10th Ave.
 South, now in use by various civic organizations.

-A Hudson's Bay Co. post was here in 1892.
+A Hudson's Bay Co. store was located here in 1892.

 Pot Hole Post